010 Coding Collective

 Knowing where AI fails is your most important defense.
 Without that knowledge, you're blind to risk.

-Everyone talks about AI risks—hallucinations, wrong information, bias in training data.
-All real and important, but there’s one risk almost nobody mentions: laziness.
-Not the laziness of AI, but our laziness.
-The people using AI.
+Everyone talks about AI risks: hallucinations, wrong information, bias in training data.
+All real, but there’s one risk almost nobody mentions: laziness.
+Not the laziness of AI, but ours, the people using AI.

 The danger of AI isn’t that it makes mistakes.
 The danger is that you stop checking, and no longer know where to look.